tinyplex/tinytick/site/home/index.md

 > ## TinyTick is here to make it easy!
 >
-> Specify your tasks imperatively (or declaratively into a React context),
+> Specify your tasks imperatively, ahead of time, and then configure their
-> configure their schedules, timeouts, and retry sequences - and let TinyTick
+> schedules, timeouts, and retry sequences - and let TinyTick take care of
-> take care of everything for you.
+> everything for you.

 ---